jpmorganchase/.github/profile/README.md

 At our GitHub you will find our current JPMC sponsored projects and an active pipeline of projects that we plan to bring to the community.

-As a FINOS platinum member we have contributed projects to FINOS such as [Perspective](https://github.com/finos/perspective) (an interactive analytics and data visualization component).
-We are maintains and contributors for [FINOS Projects](https://landscape.finos.org/), and are FINOS board members.
+As a [FINOS](https://finos.org) platinum member we have contributed projects to FINOS such as [Perspective](https://github.com/finos/perspective) (an interactive analytics and data visualization component).
+We are maintainers and contributors in [FINOS Projects](https://landscape.finos.org/), and are a FINOS board member.

 If you are passionate abount open source, join us.
 Our open positions in Global Technology are on our [career site](https://careers.jpmorgan.com/)